2dukes/Cyber-Range-Framework/README.md

 This setup assumes both `ansible` and `python3` (along with `pip`) are already installed in the local machine.
 Otherwise, running the playbooks would not be possible.

+> If Docker images don't exist already, there might be errors.
+It's advisable to run this playbooks' outside a container.

 - **Playbooks**:
   - `bootstrap.yml`
     - Installs Docker, and the SSH client.